The Digital Declutter That Changed How I Work Forever

 3. Clean Up Your Inbox

-I unsubscribed from newsletters that I never actually read (sorry, “Weekly Tech Digest”).
+I unsubscribed from newsletters I hadn’t read in years.
+Sorry, “Weekly Tech Digest”—we had a good run.

 4. Limit Social Media